zaguragit/posidon-launcher/CONTRIBUTIONS.md

 ### Dependencies

-Avoid adding dependencies for trivial things, like image loading All dependencies must to be open-source and free
+Avoid adding dependencies for trivial things, like image loading All dependencies must be open-source and free

 ### Convenient functions